-Not seeing the results you want from your video campaigns?
+Not seeing the results you want from your YouTube SEO campaigns?

-Don’t panic – it could all be a matter of optimization (or lack thereof).
+Don’t panic – it could all be a matter of optimization.

-In this article, I’ll take you through the video SEO process I use to optimize all my videos.
+In this article, I’ll take you through the video SEO process I use to optimize all my videos on YouTube.

 SEO for YouTube isn’t your average optimization project.